A BRIEF HISTORY OF CONWY, WALES

 An architect called James of St George was employed to build Conwy castle and the town walls.
 It took 4 years to build Conwy Castle, from 1283 to 1287 and it took 15,000 men to build it.
 Conwy Castle was protected by 8 towers.

 Conwy Castle was besieged by the Welsh in 1295.
 When Owain Glyndwr led a rebellion in 1403 the rebels captured Conwy Castle by trickery.

 Meanwhile walls were erected around the new town.
 They were 30 feet high and several feet thick.
 The walls were strengthened by 21 towers.
 There were 3 gates in the walls.

 In later centuries Conwy castle fell derelict and it was sold to Lord Conwy in 1627.
-However when civil war came in 1642 the castle was repaired and garrisoned.
+However, when civil war came in 1642 the castle was repaired and garrisoned.
 In August 1646 the parliamentary army laid siege to Conwy Castle but they did not capture it for 3 months.
-Afterwards Conwy Castle was 'slighted' (deliberately damaged) to prevent the royalists ever using it again.
+Afterward, Conwy Castle was 'slighted' (deliberately damaged) to prevent the royalists ever using it again.

-In the early 18th century Daniel Defoe visited Conwy and he called the harbour a 'noble harbour, which infinitely outdoes Chester or Liverpool itself'.
-The quay was built in 1833 and during the 19th century it was used to export slate.
+In the early 18th century Daniel Defoe visited Conwy and he called the harbor a 'noble harbor, which infinitely outdoes Chester or Liverpool itself'.
+The quay was built in 1833 and during the 19th century, it was used to export slate.
 It was also used by fishermen.